The Relief Road supports the planned regeneration of Whitehill & Bordon in order to:

 The road will be a total length of about 2.6 miles (4.1km) and except for a short section of dual carriageway at the northern end will comprise a two way single carriageway with separate provision for pedestrians and cyclists.

-The County Council gave its full approval to construct the relief road in January 2015.
+Hampshire County Council gave its full approval to construct the Relief Road in January 2015.

-The second phase, which will run north-south next to Hogmoor Inclosure started shortly after the completion of phase one and is expected to be completed in 2018.
-Carillion Civil Engineering are delivering the second phase and progress updates can be found on their dedicated Whitehill & Bordon Relief Road (external link) website.
+The second phase, which will run north-south next to Hogmoor Inclosure, started shortly after the completion of phase one and is expected to be completed by the end of 2018.
+Skanska are delivering the second phase and progress updates can be found on the Whitehill & Bordon Relief Road (external link) website.

 We thank you for your patience and co-operation during this construction which has allowed the works to progress as quickly as they have.